MRzzm/HDTF/README.md

 - We resize all cropped videos into **512 x 512** resolution.

-The HDTF dataset is available to download under a <a href="https://creativecommons.org/licenses/by/4.0/" target="_blank"> Creative Commons Attribution 4.0 International License</a>.
-If you face any problems when processing HDTF, pls contact me.
+The HDTF dataset is available to download under a <a href="https://creativecommons.org/licenses/by/4.0/" target="_blank"> Creative Commons Attribution 4.0 International License</a>. **Thanks @universome for provding the the script of data processing, pls visit [here](https://github.com/universome/HDTF) for more details.** If you face any problems when processing HDTF, pls contact me.

 ## Reference
 if you use HDTF, pls reference